michael-sumner/go-make-things/content/guides/dom-manipulation.md

 Learn how to get DOM elements and do awesome stuff with them.
 Together, we’ll write a working project with DOM manipulation.

+This guide is short, focused, and made for beginners.
+Learn the ins-and-outs of vanilla JS DOM manipulation in about an hour.

 {{<cta-guide>}}

 {{<pricing-link>}}